jenschlot/IBM-Bluemix-DevOps-Documentation/docs/glossary/index.md

 <a name="platform_as_a_service"></a>
 **platform as a service (PaaS)**
-The delivery of a computing platform, including applications, optimized middleware, development tools, and Java and Web 2.0 runtime environments, as a service over the Internet.
+The delivery of a computing platform, including applications, optimized middleware, development tools, and Java and Web 2.0 runtime environments, in a cloud-based environment.

 <a name="priority"></a>
 **priority**